 The Rail Trail will create a 90,000 square foot linear park on a former railroad bed that runs the length of Swampscott, providing access for all the town’s residents to new open space for enjoying recreation, the outdoors, and our community.

 Where will the Rail Trail run?

 The Rail Trail will run almost two miles from Stetson Road (a short walk to the commuter rail station) to the existing Marblehead Rail Trail.
+The trail will run completely within the National Grid utility corridor.
 The trail will pass through neighborhoods, wooded areas, past ponds and town-owned conservation lands.
 It will have street crossings at Paradise Road, Walker Road, Humphrey Street, Bradlee Avenue, Beach Bluff Avenue and Bellevue Avenue.

 The Rail Trail will also connect three of Swampscott’s five schools (Clarke, Stanley, and the Middle School), as well as the town baseball fields while passing within a half-mile of the High School and Hadley School.
 See the Map page for more details.

 Swampscott residents, their representatives, and Town committees have repeatedly endorsed creating the Rail Trail to increase Swampscott’s limited open space, provide safe routes to schools and parks, allow people a place to exercise, and provide access to a range of natural habitats.
 You can view the Documentation page for a list of community plans supporting the creation of the Swampscott Rail Trail.